ozgrakkurt/sbbf-rs/README.md

 - Dynamic dispatch to methods.
 (Not sure if this will effect performance so much)
 - Most people would want to use this through a safe wrapper that handles allocation and initialization.
 There is example code in `tests/mod.rs` for that kind of wrapper.
+- Unlike other targets, need to do `RUSTFLAGS="-C target-feature=+simd128"` and use nightly if you want to enable SIMD accelerated version of filter on WASM.